grid-line

 In the year leading up to September 2024, the number of daily active X users in the US fell by around 20%.
 In the UK, that figure was close to 33%.

 Bluesky has proved a highly popular alternative.
-Like Pixelfed, it is decentralized.
+Like Pixelfed, it is an example of decentralized social media.

 It was founded by Jack Dorsey, a Twitter co-founder.
-It began life as an internal Twitter project before being spun off, and operates similarly to the pre-Musk version of the platform.
+It began life as an internal Twitter project before being spun off, operating similarly to the pre-Musk version of the platform.

-Bluesky now boasts over 25 million users.
-A new user joins every 2 seconds.
-And Bluesky is due to get its own photo sharing app, Flashes, which could provide an Instagram alternative.
+Bluesky now boasts over 38 million users.
+A new user joins every second.
+And Bluesky recently launched its own photo sharing app, Flashes, which could provide an Instagram alternative.

 Is RedNote the new TikTok?